danionescu0/home-automation/README.md

 # Home automation project #

 This project will give you more controll over your house and you'll going to have fun building it.
-It's strong points are easy integration of very custom hardware which you can build yourself, and also keep the price down, and a very strong programming IFTTT interface that can be access in the web interface (no coding).
+It's strong points are easy integration of very custom hardware which you can build yourself and keep the price down and Integration with ready made devices like ZWave and WeMo.

+Also a strong programming IFTTT interface that can trigger actuators and emit alerts. (see below)

 It's a DIY project for makers and hacker and it's based on a raspberry pi (or another linux compatible board), arduino boards IOT devices and other electronics.